tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

-The :file:`wsuscn2.cab` file is then downloaded by the WAPT agent from its nearest repository and then passed on to the standard *Windows Update Agent* Windows utility to crunch for updates.
+The :file:`wsuscn2.cab` file is then downloaded by the WAPT agent from its nearest repository and then passed on to the standard :abbr:`WUA (Windows Update Agent)` Windows utility to crunch the update tree for the host.

 Regularly, the machine will analyze the available updates using the :file:`wsuscn2.cab` file.
 The list of needed updates as determined by WUA